André Soulié: Death

-Soulié was captured, tortured and shot close to Yaregong, Sichuan, by lamas during the 1905 Tibetan Revolt.
+Soulié was captured, tortured, and shot in the Ngarongchy valley, not far from Yaregong, Sichuan, by lamas during the 1905 Tibetan Revolt.

 Legacy

 As a botanist, Father Soulié collected more than 7,000 species, among them Rosa soulieana, a species of endemic Rosa, which was introduced in Europe by Auguste Louis Maurice de Vilmorin, and studied by Museum d'histoire naturelle in Paris, and then by François Crépin in 1896.
 Most of Father Soulié's specimens were notably studied and defined by Adrien Franchet.

 Father Soulié also sent in 1895 the first seeds of Buddleja davidii to Paris.
-This decorative tree was then introduced by Vilmorin and widely distributed in Europe after 1916.
+This decorative shrub was then introduced by Vilmorin and widely distributed in Europe after 1916.